pali-english/pali-english.github.io/README.md

 not grasping to this world or the next,
 they share in the blessings of the ascetic life.

+    Appampi ce saṁhita bhāsamāno, Dhammassa hoti anudhammacārī:
+        Appampi: Little, not much.
+        Ce: If.
+        Saṁhita: Scripture, text, the Buddhist scriptures.
+        Bhāsamāno: Reciting, speaking.
+        Dhammassa: Of the Dhamma, of the teachings.
+        Hoti: Becomes, is.
+        Anudhammacārī: One who lives in line with the teachings, follower of the Dhamma.

+    Rāgañca dosañca pahāya mohaṁ, sammappajāno suvimuttacitto:
+        Rāgañca: Passion, desire, and.
+        Dosañca: Hatred, and.
+        Pahāya: Having given up, having abandoned.
+        Mohaṁ: Delusion.
+        Sammappajāno: With deep understanding, thoroughly knowing.
+        Suvimuttacitto: Heart well-freed, with a well-liberated mind.

+    Anupādiyāno idha vā huraṁ vā, sa bhāgavā sāmaññassa hoti:
+        Anupādiyāno: Not grasping, not clinging.
+        Idha: Here, in this life.
+        Vā: Or.
+        Huraṁ: Hereafter, in the next life.
+        Vā: Or.
+        Sa: They.
+        Bhāgavā: Share, portion, benefit.
+        Sāmaññassa: Of the ascetic life, of monkhood.
+        Hoti: Becomes, is.

 ### 2. Appamādavagga: Diligence

 Appamādo amatapadaṁ,